queerviolet/exercise.therapist/README.md

 Of course, the mass of our recorded experiences has grown impressively large, and the programs that seek to parse those records are highly sophisticated.
-The process Google goes through to produce a single results page is extensive, and relies on a massive network of what are, essentially, the softare's beliefs about the world.
+The process Google goes through to produce a single results page is extensive, and relies on a massive, interconnected, ever-evolving network of what are, essentially, the softare's beliefs about the world.
 Debugging bad search results feels not unlike performing a kind of psychotherapy—slowly digging deeper and deeper into a complex web of beliefs until you encounter beliefs which are clearly distorted or unsupported, and gently correcting them.
-The beliefs are ultimately just numbers, but ultimately, so are you.
-At what point will Google's semantic graph constitute understanding?
+The beliefs in Google's search engine are just numbers, but ultimately, so are you.
+At what point will Google's semantic graph constitute understanding and experience?

 ELIZA is still with us.
 If you have Siri on your phone, ask her to tell you a story about it.